Laura Bergquist

 - Talkin' Broadway, San Diego

-"The production is further enhanced by a nine piece orchestra under the baton of music director and conductor Laura Berquist.
+"The production is further enhanced by a nine-piece orchestra under the baton of music director and conductor Laura Bergquist.
 There is really no substitute for a live orchestra when presenting a musical; the audience likes it and the singer/actors respond to it.
 It’s a luxury worth every penny is costs to have live music.
 Musical theatre doesn’t get much better than this when it comes to entertainment."

 - DesertLocalNews.Com